kotireddys/radar-imu-fusion/README.md

 # radar-imu-fusion

-Radar-centric sensor fusion for autonomous vehicle state estimation: a from-scratch **Error-State Kalman Filter (ESKF)** fusing **radar Doppler ego-velocity + radar landmark detections + IMU + camera bearings**, with GNSS available as a fallback / comparison sensor.
+Radar-centric sensor fusion for autonomous vehicle state estimation: from scratch **Error-State Kalman Filter (ESKF)** fusing **radar Doppler ego-velocity + radar landmark detections + IMU + camera bearings**, with GNSS available as a fallback / comparison sensor.
 Pure Python/NumPy, no ROS dependency.

-This is a portfolio project built to demonstrate the specific skill set that matters for radar-first autonomy stacks: polar measurement models, Doppler-based ego-motion with RANSAC outlier rejection, error-state (manifold) filtering on SO(3), and honest filter-consistency evaluation (NEES).
+This is a portfolio project that matters for radar-first autonomy stacks: polar measurement models, Doppler-based ego-motion with RANSAC outlier rejection, error-state (manifold) filtering on SO(3), and honest filter-consistency evaluation (NEES).

 ## Why radar-centric?

 Cameras lose bearing precision with range and fail in fog/rain/darkness.
 LiDAR is expensive and also degrades in weather.
-Radar is comparatively cheap, sees through weather, and — critically — measures **Doppler (radial velocity) directly**, which means a single radar frame with enough static detections can solve for the vehicle's full 3D ego-velocity without any position fix at all.
+Radar is comparatively cheap, sees through weather, and critically measures **Doppler (radial velocity) directly**, which means a single radar frame with enough static detections can solve for the vehicle's full 3D ego-velocity without any position fix at all.
 That's a fundamentally different (and complementary) source of information than what a camera or GNSS